 [Mount Grinnell, MT]

 Glaciers are moving ice.
 A glacier’s upper end – the accumulation zone – piles with snow and presses the glacier down the slope.
-The glaciers in the park move less than one inch per day.
 This movement is what separates glaciers from static snowfields – a glacier has enough mass to move.
 A glacier needs to be at least 100 feet deep and 25 acres in surface area in order to have enough mass to move.

-The park’s remaining 25 glaciers are leftover from a mini ice age that peaked around 1850, when there were 150 glaciers in the park.
-The glaciers have been melting at an increasing pace since the 1920’s, with the rate of melt skyrocketing in the 1970s by more than 50%.
-In fact, Glacier park is a laboratory for the study of climate change because the park’s high elevations have warmed at three times the rate of the overall planet.
-Average temperatures in Glacier run 2F warmer than in the 1900s; the park now sees 30 fewer days with below freezing temperatures and 8 more days above 90F.
+Glacier national park’s remaining 25 glaciers are leftover from a mini ice age that peaked around 1850, when there were 150 glaciers in the park.
+They have been melting at an increasing pace since the 1920’s, with the rate of melt skyrocketing in the 1970s by more than 50%.
+In fact, Glacier park is a laboratory for the study of climate change because the park’s high elevations have warmed at three times the overall rate of the planet.
+Average temperatures in Glacier nowadays run 2F warmer than in the 1900s.
+The park now sees 30 fewer days with below freezing temperatures and 8 more days above 90F.
 The remaining 25 glaciers are expected to disappear in the next 5-10 years.

 Goerge Birg Grinnell, an explorer who loved this area and lobbied for its preservation, discovered the glacier that bears his name in the now-distant 1887.
 Grinnell glacier is the only glacier accessible on foot, and the hike to reach it is one of the most popular ones in the park.